-Christian Hurttienne Architects has designed and will be constructing single-family infill houses in Detroit's north Corktown neighborhood.
-The four custom houses are set to begin construction in late 2017.
+Christian Hurttienne Architects has designed and will be constructing single-family infill houses in Detroit's North Corktown neighborhood.
+The custom houses are set to begin construction in 2018.
 Each home will have a slightly different style of modern residential design composed of rectilinear masses featuring exteriors of corrugated metal, large glass expanses, flat roofs, fiber cement, and charred wood.

 Location: Detroit, MI

 General Contractor: Christian Hurttienne Construction